 - Match number cards from a card deck or game of Uno with dots on dominoes.
 Find every number combination on the dominoes.

-- Complete number puzzles that have a different number representation on each piece.
-They help kids see that numbers can be modeled in many ways.
-These number puzzles to 20 are available as a FREE download further on.
+- Complete number puzzles with different number representations on each piece help kids see that numbers can be modeled in many ways.
+The number puzzles to 20 are available as a FREE download below.

-- Ten frames are great for organizing numbers so that they can be easily counted.
-Matching numeral cards with ten frame representations is simple, yet effective at connecting quantity with numbers.
+- Ten frames are great for organizing numbers to be easily counted.
+Matching numeral cards with ten-frame representations is simple yet effective for building number identification skills and connecting quantity with numbers.

 Build Number Sense with Number of the Day

-When kids see numbers in many ways at once in a repeatedly, their number sense develops.
-Pick a number of the day starting at one and dissect it during your math block.
+When kids repeatedly see numbers in many ways at once, their number sense develops.
+Pick a number for the day, starting at one, and dissect it during your math block.

 - Use a number of the day poster or anchor chart to break numbers down.
 Create your number of the day poster with the FREE poster templates.

 - Encourage kids to participate and show their understanding on paper or mini whiteboards.
-Ask a question, such as “How do we show 5 with tally marks?” and allow them time to try on their own.
-This makes an excellent fluency building warm-up to math lessons.
+Ask questions like “How do we show 5 with tally marks?” and allow them time to try independently.
+This makes an excellent fluency-building warm-up to math lessons.

 - Read more tips on starting a number of the day routine in your classroom.